RobotComponents/RobotComponents/README.md

 ## Contribute
 **Bug reports**: Please report bugs at our [issue page](https://github.com/EDEK-UniKassel/RobotComponentsSource/issues).

 **Feature requests**: Feature request can be proposed on our [issue page](https://github.com/EDEK-UniKassel/RobotComponentsSource/issues).
-Please include how this feature should work by explaining it in detail and if possible by adding relevant documentation from e.g. ABB.
+Please include how this feature should work by explaining it in detail and if possible by adding relevant documentation (from e.g. ABB).

 **Code contributions**: We accept code contributions through [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 For this you have to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) or [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository.
 To compile the code all necesarry references are placed in the folder [DLLs](https://github.com/EDEK-UniKassel/RobotComponentsSource/tree/master/DLLs).
 For questions you can contact one of the [developers](https://github.com/EDEK-UniKassel/RobotComponentsSource/blob/master/AUTHORS.md).

 **Adding support for other brands**: To a certain extent RobotComponents is prepared to implemented the support of other robot brands (e.g. Fanuc and KUKA).
 RobotComponent is splitted in multiple parts: RobotComponents.dll which contains all the base classes, RobotComponentsGoos.dll which contains the Grasshopper wrapper classses and RobotComponentsABB.gha which contains all the components and parameters.
 Since we splitted RobotComponents in multiple parts the support for other robot brands can be implemented in a few different ways.
-For that reason and that we want to keep RobotComponents as intiviute as possible we kindly ask you to contact one of the [developers](https://github.com/EDEK-UniKassel/RobotComponentsSource/blob/master/AUTHORS.md) if you want to implement other robot brands.
+For that reason and that we want to keep RobotComponents as intuitive as possible we kindly ask you to contact one of the [developers](https://github.com/EDEK-UniKassel/RobotComponentsSource/blob/master/AUTHORS.md) if you want to implement other robot brands.
 We are happy to contribute to and support this development.

 ## Cite RobotComponents
 RobotComponents is a free to use Grasshopper plugin and does not legally bind you to cite it.
 However, we have invested time and effort in creating RobotComponents, and we would appreciate if you would cite if you used.
 To cite RobotComponents in publications use: